carehart/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Install_FirstUse.md

 # [GUI](#tab/gui)

+The steps to install the OpenSSH components vary slightly for Windows 10, Windows 11, and Windows Server, as discussed in the different subsections that follow.

-To install the OpenSSH components on Windows 10 devices:
+### To install the OpenSSH components on Windows 10 devices:

 1. Open **Settings**, select **System**, then select **Optional Features**.